Computer Forensics Career Guide: Bridging Criminal Justice and CIS

 With years of professional experience and knowledge, computer forensics investigators can advance their career (and their salary) by becoming a senior forensics investigator or starting their own private practice or consulting agency where they can support a variety of clients.

 Computer forensics is an ever-evolving field.
 New challenges arise for computer forensics investigators as cybercrimes grow in frequency and complexity, and hardware and software advances.
 Computer forensics can be a stressful field, as you often need to find information quickly for a criminal investigation and criminals can be highly skilled at technology.
-On the other hand, computer forensics is a growing career field with many diverse employment opportunities.
+On the other hand, a computer forensics career is in a top growing field that has many diverse employment opportunities.
 Some of these digital forensics jobs include becoming a forensic computer analyst or a cyber forensic investigator.